adamllryan/notes/CSE3521 - AI Survey/04_adversarial_search.md

 The algorithm searches the game tree starting from the current state and generates all possible moves for the player and the opponent.
 It then evaluates each of these moves using a heuristic function and chooses the move with the highest score for the player and the lowest score for the opponent.

 Adversarial search is optimal when the game is deterministic, fully observable, two-player, zero-sum, and turn-taking.
+The algorithm assumes *both* the player and the opponent will play optimally and perfectly.
+If either chooses a non-optimal action, the algorithm is prone to failure.

 It will take the sum of the heuristic function with the backwards cost of the path to the node.
 The heuristic function is the estimated cost of the path from the node to the goal.
 The backwards cost is the cost of the path from the node to the start.